86Box/docs/usage/statusbar.rst

 Status bar
 ==========

 The status bar located at the bottom of the 86Box window provides icons related to devices attached to the emulated machine.
-Move your mouse cursor over an icon to see what device it represents. **Most icons can be clicked on** to access options related to their respective devices, as listed below.
+Move your mouse cursor over an icon to see what device it represents. **Most icons can be clicked on** to access options related to their respective devices, which are listed below.
 Additionally, a green indicator light will appear on an icon when its device is in use, unless :ref:`Update status bar icons <usage/menubar:Tools>` is disabled.

 .. |nbsp| unicode:: 0xA0 0xA0
    :trim: